 Report on the CARN study day/Pre-conference workshop on the 4th February, 2016, hosted by Rachael Burgess in Bath, for the ‘1st Global Assembly for Knowledge Democracy: towards an ecology of knowledges’ in Cartegena on the 16th June 2017.
+A description of the event can be found here.

 Jack Whitehead, University of Cumbria